An unlikely excuse used to explain away a suspicious wound or injury.

-In the Literature/SPQR novel ''A Point of Law", Fulvia's late husband Clodius used to come home gravely wounded due to his position as a gangster and tell her he cut himself shaving.
+In the SPQR novel ''A Point of Law", Fulvia's late husband Clodius used to come home gravely wounded due to his position as a gangster and tell her he cut himself shaving.
 This comes up because her new fiancé Curio comes home with a wound he informs her is minor and she has to be talked out of going on a Roaring Rampage of Revenge.
 Unfortunately for Curio, one of the concessions the authorities make to avert the rampage is launching a thorough investigation, exposing his Wounded Gazelle Gambit.

-The Brady Bunch: Literally, with Greg in Season 5's "Out of This World," who had a bandage on his chin and Alice makes it a point to ask him to explain.
+The Brady Bunch: With Greg in Season 5's "Out of This World," who had a bandage on his chin and Alice makes it a point to ask him to explain.
 In Barry Williams' autobiography "Growing Up Brady," he explains that he had been involved in a car accident around the time this episode was filmed in November 1973 – the driver of another car was talking to her dog(!) – and that Sherwood Schwartz suggested the "cut himself shaving" explanation.

 An episode of The Middle found Frankie and the family quickly gathering up garbage for the once every two week garbage pick up.
 Frankie tossed an empty bottle to Sue which accidentally hit Brick in the head.
 Later at school when asked about the injury, Brick innocently said "My Mom hit me with a beer bottle", not intending it to sound the way it did.